Areas of Specialty:

 What are the fees?

-- Rates for therapy sessions are $300 for a 45-minute session.
+- Rates for therapy sessions are $350 for a 45-minute session.
 The intake is prorated accordingly.
 You may be able to get partial reimbursement through your insurance company (see below).
-Payment is due in full at the time of each service and can be made by cash, check, Venmo, Chase Quickpay, or bank transfer.
+Payment is due in full at the time of each service and can be made by cash, check, Venmo, Zelle, or ACH bank transfer.

 Do you take insurance?